Simply Mom Bailey

 5 Reasons for Cloth Training Pants

-I am fully immersed in the process of potty training my toddler.
+In 2017, when this was originally written, I was fully immersed in the process of potty training my toddler.
 It’s been two months since he expressed keen interest in using the toilet and we’re still puttering around in the world of in between.
 I know my toddler.
 He’s fiercely independent and stubborn, just like his mama.
 I dare not force potty training, and I dare not force diapers.
 So, with that, we enter the world of cloth training underwear, or cloth trainers, or learning pants, or whatever term you wish to call these underwear-like pieces of clothing with absorbency.

 I’m just a mom potty training her first child.
 By no way am I an expert in the matter of potty training.
 I am an expert in me, my child, and the dynamics of our family.
 I’m sharing with you what is currently working for me.